 Should I go traveling?
 When I say travel, I mean immersing in another culture including the food, language and history.
 Travel isn’t always easy or glamorous, and sometimes it can be a sensory overload like walking the streets of Delhi, India or navigating through the Souk Bazaar in Marrakech.

 We spent one day in Helsinki, Finland as part of our Baltic Easter travels.
 Although we only had a day in Helsinki, we were determined to hit every Helsinki must-see.
 While I know it’s impossible to see everything, here is what we covered sightseeing Helsinki for 1 day.

 Everything You Need to Know About the Eurovision Song Contest

 Before we moved to Denmark, Mike and I were excited to fully embrace the new culture including learning Danish.
-As we prepared to move our lives to Copenhagen, we downloaded language learning apps and took in the Danish language basics.
+As we prepared to move our lives to Copenhagen, we downloaded language learning apps to learn Danish language basics.
 Is Danish hard to learn?
-Yes, and a lot of this is because of Danish pronunciation, but when we arrived in Denmark, everyone pointed us towards enrolling in Copenhagen Danish courses.
+Yes, and a lot of this is because of Danish pronunciation.
+Still, when we arrived in Denmark, everyone pointed us towards enrolling in Copenhagen Danish courses.
 It was free to enroll and the best way to really start speaking Danish.
-We made a lot of friends in our class and after completing the first of 6 modules, we decided to stop taking lessons.
+We made a lot of friends in our class but after completing the first module, we stopped taking lessons.
 It was a huge time commitment and we had other activities we wanted to pursue.
-Still, there also a political reason that caused us to stop taking Danish lessons – the Dansk Folkeparti.
-Continue reading “Learning Danish is Hard, it’s Even More Difficult When It Gets Political”→
+We also realized that things could go off the rails when learning Danish got political.
+That political reason that caused us to stop taking Danish lessons is the Dansk Folkeparti.
+Continue reading “Learning Danish Got Political With the Dansk Folkeparti”→